Client Conversations: Managing Risk in Your Fixed-Income Portfolio

 Client Conversations gives financial advisors an easy way to communicate with clients on topics influencing financial markets; it highlights common investor behaviors and offers ways to address the challenges investors face.
 Share this article with your clients, and remember to follow your firm's policies that govern sharing content with clients and prospects.

-All investments are subject to risk, including the possible loss of principal.
-Fixed Income risks include credit, liquidity, call, duration, and interest-rate risk.
-As interest rates rise, bond prices generally fall; these risks are currently heightened due to the historically low interest rate environment.
-Investments in high-yield (“junk”) bonds involve greater risk of price volatility, illiquidity, and default than higher-rated debt securities.
-Municipal securities may be adversely impacted by state/local, political, economic, or market conditions.
+Important Risks: Investing involves risk, including the possible loss of principal.
+There is no guarantee a fund will achieve its stated objective.
+Security prices fluctuate in value depending on general market and economic conditions and the prospects of individual companies. ● Fixed income security risks include credit, liquidity, call, duration, and interest-rate risk.
+As interest rates rise, bond prices generally fall. ● Investments in high-yield (“junk”) bonds involve greater risk of price volatility, illiquidity, and default than higher-rated debt securities. ● Municipal securities may be adversely impacted by state/local, political, economic, or market conditions.
 Investors may be subject to the federal Alternative Minimum Tax as well as state and local income taxes.
-Capital gains, if any, are taxable.
-Foreign investments can be riskier than U.S. investments due to the adverse effects of currency exchange rates, differences in market structure and liquidity, as well as political and economic developments in foreign countries and regions.
-These risks are generally greater for investments in emerging markets.
+Capital gains, if any, are taxable. ● Foreign investments may be more volatile and less liquid than U.S. investments and are subject to the risk of currency fluctuations and adverse political and economic developments.
+These risks may be greater for investments in emerging markets.

 Hartford Floating Rate Fund and Hartford Floating Rate High Income Fund should not be considered as alternatives to CDs or money market funds.
 These Funds are for investors who are looking to complement their traditional fixed-income investments.